n8n-io/n8n-docs/docs/hosting/configuration/environment-variables/queue-mode.md

 # Queue mode environment variables

-You can run n8n in different modes depending on your needs, and the queue mode provides the best scalability.
-Refer to [Queue mode](/hosting/scaling/queue-mode/) for its configuration details.
+You can run n8n in different modes depending on your needs.
+Queue mode provides the best scalability.
+Refer to [Queue mode](/hosting/scaling/queue-mode/) for more information.

 | Variable | Type  | Default  | Description |
 | :------- | :---- | :------- | :---------- |